jbech-linaro/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 ```
 ```0x90000000``` is the kernel’s address and ```0xa0000000``` is device tree DTB address. ```0xa1000000``` is the ramdisk’s address, also as a final step we need to provide the size for the ramdisk.

-### 5) Verified U-Boot
+# 5. Verified U-Boot
-+ Since we have verified this using Foundation Models, we chosen the vexpress_aemv8a as the target board for U-Boot.
++ Since we have verified this using Foundation Models, we have been using the vexpress_aemv8a as the target board for U-Boot.
 Edit ```./include/configs/vexpress_aemv8a.h``` file, add macros as below:
 ```
     #define CONFIG_OF_CONTROL